49 North Americans move to Israel ahead of Aliya Day

-“It is particularly inspiring to welcome today’s group flight as the country recognizes the influence all olim have on our country,” Fass said.
+“It is particularly inspiring to welcome today’s group flight as the country recognizes the influence all olim have on our country,” NBN CEO says.